Editor’s note: This blog was originally published in 2019 and has been updated for accuracy.

 Now, it’s your turn.

-The first step to begin using automated strategies effectively is to gather their conversion data.
+The first step to using automated strategies effectively is to gather conversion data.
 With this, Google’s AI can effectively target a broader audience than manual ads will allow.

-Need help gathering this data, or setting up your manual and automatic campaigns?
-Our team of eCommerce Google Ads experts is here to help.
-Request a free proposal anytime for personalized guidance, or check out more of our proven strategies below:
+Need help gathering this data or setting up your manual and automated marketing campaigns?
+Our team of PPC ad managers is here to help.

 This is an informative blog.
 It’s vital to implement these simple best practices so you can get off to a decent start without losing any resources.
 Thanks for sharing with us.